 After his success with the nearby Egyptian Theatre, Sid Grauman turned to real estate developer Charles E. Toberman (Hollywood Bowl, Hollywood Roosevelt) to secure a long-term lease on a property on Hollywood Boulevard.
-Grauman developed the plans for his “dream theatre” with architect Raymond Kennedy of Meyer & Holler.
+Grauman developed the plans for his “dream theatre” with architect Raymond Kennedy of Meyer & Holler, which also designed the Egyptian Theatre.
 Grauman financed and owned a one-third interest in the Chinese Theatre.
 His partners - Mary Pickford, Douglas Fairbanks, Howard Schenck - owned the rest.

 Built at a cost of $2 million, the theatre’s striking exterior is designed to resemble a giant Chinese pagoda.
 The theatre is 90 feet high and two massive coral-red columns, topped by wrought iron masks, hold the bronze roof aloft.
 Between the columns is a 30-foot high dragon carved from stone.
-The two original giant Heaven Dogs imported from China continue to guard the theatre entrance to this day.
+The giant Ming Dynasty Heaven Dogs imported from China continue to guard the main entrance to this day.
 The theatre was designated Los Angeles Historic-Cultural Monument No. 55 in 1968.

 Forecourt of the Stars